-2 Keys and values
+2 Keys, Entries and Values

-In many applications requiring associative arrays, we are storing complex data values and want to access them by a key which is derived from the data.
-A typical example of keys are strings, which are appropriate for many scenarios.
-For example, the key might be a student id and the data entry might be a collection of grades, perhaps another associative array where the key is the name of an assignment or exam and the data is a score.
-We make the assumption that keys are unique in the sense that in an associative array there is at most one data item associated with a given key.
+In many applications requiring dictionaries, we are storing complex data and want to access them by a key which is derived from the data.
+For example, the key might be a student id (a string) and the data might be this student's record, which may itself record her grades in a dictionary whose keys are the name of each assignment or exam and the data is a score.
+We make the assumption that keys are unique in the sense that in a dictionary there is at most one data item associated with a given key - here no two students have the same id and no two assignments have the same name.